 Ransomware (a.k.a. cryptolockers)

 Ransomware, or cryptolockers, is a type of malware that encrypts your files upon infection.
 Ransomware makes all of your personal files inaccessible and can even render the entire computer unusable.
 The software will demand a payment, typically in gift cards or Bitcoin, to decrypt your storage.
 As ransomware have become highly profitable compared with other types of malware, many vulnerabilities are typically exploited by this type of malware.

 Spyware refers to any malware that collects your data without consent and can come bundled with free apps, or it can infect your computer through a virus or trojan.

 Spyware can also be directly installed on your devices by somebody attempting to control you.
-Some spyware is designed to continuously collect your location data, app usage, passwords, and contact list.
+Some spyware, like Predator spyware, is designed to continuously collect your location data, app usage, passwords, and contact list.
 The most common types of spyware are keyloggers, which record all your keystrokes, and screen-scrapers, which regularly take screenshots of your device.